gerardbenavides/hope.load/readme.md

 ## Getting calendar data of a patient _(assuming you&#39;ve done the process above)_

-1. Go to staging \&gt; config \&gt; config.yml, change the start date of calendar by changing the value of
+1. Go to staging > config > config.yml, change the start date of calendar by changing the value of
   1. &quot;_ **calendarStart&quot;** _ for start date (follow the given format)
   2. &quot; **calendarEnd&quot;** for end date (follow the given format)
 2. Go to staging, double click **&quot;getCalendarData.cmd&quot;**